Pomax/are-we-flying/docs/index.md

   async run() {
     // This is where things will actually happen, rather than
-    // putting that code inside `runAutopilot`, because you want
+    // putting that code inside `runAutopilot`, because this will
-    // as little code as possible inside a try block.
+    // eventually be a substantial amount of code.

+    // For now, all we do is update the flight information.
+And
+    // you might be thinking "well why not just update only the
+    // flight data, the model isn't going to change mid-flight?"
+    // but if so: you never turned on the MSFS developer tools,
+    // which comes with an aircraft selector so you *can* change
+    // the model mid-flight =)
+    this.flightInfoUpdateHandler(await this.flightInformation.update());
   }
 }
 ```